universitytheater/utheater.github.io/_bylaws/02_bylaws_ut_main.md

     Students on the Committee serve one-year terms.
 Elections for general members are held Seventh Week of Winter Quarter.
 Elections for representatives from the Dean’s Men, Off-Off, Student Staff, and Tech Staff are held according to the schedules determined in the bylaws of those organizations.
 Vacancies at other times will be filled by Special Elections.
 At least two weeks in advance of the election, a notice shall be posted to the UT general list-host (utheater-general@lists.uchicago.edu).
       * ##### Eligibility

-        To run for Committee, a candidate must be either:
+        To run for and serve on Committee, a candidate must be a registered student and have at least TWO (2) Quarters of Involvement in the University Theater community during their enrollment at the University of Chicago, including the quarter of the election.
+A Quarter of Involvement is an academic quarter in which a student has done one or more of the following:

           {:.ul-lower-roman}
-          * a registered student with TWO (2) University Theater cast or production staff credits within the FOUR (4) quarters prior to the election, including the quarter of the election and excluding any quarters spent studying abroad; or,
-          * a member of Off-Off Campus in their second quarter of training.
+          * Participated as a cast or production staff member in a University Theater production (including Workshops), where performances of that production took place in that quarter
-          * a curator of Theater [24] for three (3) quarters within the last five (5) quarters prior to the election, including the quarter of the election and excluding quarters spent abroad.
+          * Participated in TAPS productions, projects, and programs that give significant experience relevant to University Theater (e.g. regularly attending a TAPS design/management cohort, being a cast or production staff member in a TAPS Independent Project or Pro Show).
+Note that participation in a TAPS production only counts for the quarter in which performances took place.
+          * Participated in an artistic project or program sanctioned and/or funded by UT Committee (e.g. monologue festivals, paper projects, UT Mentorship Program)
+          * Participated in Radio[24] or Theater[24]
+          * Was an active member of Off-Off Campus
+          * Was an active member of the Dean’s Men Board or UT Committee

         Candidates must also be prepared to be available for the 5pm Monday meeting time for the entirety of their potential term.
-Collaboration credits do not count as University Theater credits.

-        To vote in Committee elections, community members must be either:
+        To vote in Committee elections, a community member must be a registered student and have at least ONE (1) Quarter of Involvement, as described above.

-          * a registered student with ONE (1) University Theater cast or production staff credit within the FOUR (4) quarters prior to the election, including the quarter of the election and excluding any quarters spent studying abroad; or,
-          * a member of Off-Off Campus at least in their second quarter of training.
+        Candidates and voters will be asked to describe how they were involved during their Quarter(s) of Involvement.

         Members of Pro-staff may not vote in the elections for Committee.
 Collaboration credits do not count as University Theater credits.

       * ##### Nomination
         Candidates must provide one-page statement listing their past UT involvement and motivation for running for Committee.
 This statement must be submitted to the sitting Committee Chair by 5PM the Friday before the election.
 A list of the candidates and their statements must be emailed to the UT General Listhost that evening.
 A ballot shall be prepared listing every candidate.
 If necessary, the Committee Chair will verify the eligibility of candidates and voters.
       * ##### The Election Meeting